CourseScheduler/scheduler-legacy/src/main/resources/Readme.txt

 	-Update dependencies
 	-Build process improvement
 	-Improved application startup and bootstrapping
+	-Added jnlp version to webstart to improve version checking

 4.12.6
 	-Fixed issue #14, UI bug where conflict would occupy inaccurate portion of the day